ObjectivityLtd/Bot.Instrumentation/src/Bot.Instrumentation.V3/README.md

 ### ActivityInstrumentation

-This instrumentation provides basic bot telemetry data and is extreamy powerfull in conjunction with `DialogActivityLogger` which logs your dialogs activities.
+This instrumentation provides basic bot telemetry data and is especially useful in conjunction with `DialogActivityLogger` which logs your dialogs activities.

 #### Example